iboB/gits/scratch/notes.md

 "dep" is a dependency.

-Each dep has a type and a group
+Each dep has a type, a category, and a source

 ### Types of deps